cyrils/renogy-bt/README.md

 ```sh
 */5 * * * * /path/to/renogy-bt/example.py #runs every 5 mins
 ```
-However if you want to monitor realtime data, turn on polling in `config.ini` (default interval is 60 secs) and may be run it as a [service](https://gist.github.com/emxsys/a507f3cad928e66f6410e7ac28e2990f) for reliability.
+If you want to monitor real-time data, turn on polling in `config.ini` for continues streaming (default interval is 60 secs).
+You may register it as a [service](https://gist.github.com/emxsys/a507f3cad928e66f6410e7ac28e2990f) for added reliability.

 ## Compatibility
 | Device | Adapter | Tested |